sophiecravatte/R/README.md

-R & RStudio
+R & RStudio by Nathan Agez november 2014
-By nastyz98
 =

 Some important commands for "R" &amp; "RStudio"